dotnet/dotnet-docker/documentation/image-variants.md

 ### (Preview) `aot` (.NET 8.0+)

-The `aot` images provide an optimized deployment size for [native AOT](https://learn.microsoft.com/dotnet/core/deploying/native-aot/) compiled .NET apps.
+The `aot` images provide an optimized deployment size for [Native AOT](https://learn.microsoft.com/dotnet/core/deploying/native-aot/) compiled .NET apps.
 Native AOT has the lowest size, startup time, and memory footprint of all .NET deployment models.
 Please see ["Limitations of Native AOT deployment"](https://learn.microsoft.com/dotnet/core/deploying/native-aot#limitations-of-native-aot-deployment) to see if your app might be compatible.
 `aot` image variants are only available for our size-focused `runtime-deps` images: Alpine and Ubuntu Chiseled.